-The Rochester Scottish Pipes & Drums is the city of Rochester’s Celtic Ambassador to the world, carrying its unparalleled tradition forward into the 21st Century.
+The Rochester Scottish Pipes & Drums is the city of Rochester’s Celtic Ambassador to the world.
 The band has greatly expanded its repertoire to include both traditional martial music and more modern tunes.

-The Screaming Orphans are four sisters with the good fortune to have been raised in the magic of Bundoran in County Donegal, Ireland.
-They can never forget their roots in traditional Irish music, drawing on a diverse set of influences ranging from Simon and Garfunkel, The Bangles to The McNulty Family, with a strong focus on melody-driven songs with pop and rocks strains.
+The Screaming Orphans are four sisters who draw on a diverse set of influences, with a strong focus on melody-driven songs with pop and rocks strains.

 Firmly dedicated to preserving Scottish and Irish heritage through song, Tom Keefer and Celtic Cross delivers music from their ancestors.
 Having played all over New York, in Pennsylvania, Virginia and Canada, they are "road-ready" for Celtic entertainment.

 Music is alive at the Dagda Faire!
-The Dragonfly will host a variety of musical acts, all with the goal of keeping the Dagda's atmosphere full of fun and excitement!
+The Dragonfly hosts a variety of popular musical acts, all with the goal of keeping the Dagda's atmosphere full of fun and excitement.

-This quaint wood arena has built in bleachers and a roof, allowing seating like you've never before experienced at Niagara Celtic.
+This wood arena has built in bleachers and a roof, allowing shelter while outdoors.
 Enjoy dancers, pipe band showcases, unique demonstrations and more!